 These previous TEM runs indicated that global NPP (and total carbon storage discussed earlier in Section 2.2.1) increases substantially for the change from the above equilibrium with contemporary climate (with 315 ppmv CO2) to an equilibrium with a perturbed climate (with 522 ppmv CO2).
 However, the predicted NPP increase varies little among equilibrium climate change predictions from the three climate models: +17.8% for the 2D-LO model climate change, +18.5% for the GFDL GCM climate change, and +20.6% for the GISS GCM climate change.
-Generally, the latitudinal distribution of NPP change under the 2D-LO model climate change, except for relatively large differences within the 50.5° N to 58.5° N and 66.5° N to 74° N bands associated with differences in cloudiness and temperature within these two bands in the three climate predictions (Xiao et al., 1996a,b, 1997).
+Generally, the latitudinal distribution of NPP change under the 2D-LO model climate change is similar to those under the GISS and GFDL GCM climate changes, except for relatively large differences within the 50.5°N to 58.5°N and 66.5°N to 74°N bands associated with differences in cloudiness and temperature within these two bands in the three climate predictions (Xiao et al., 1996a, b, 1997).
 Note that NPP at these latitudes is only a fraction of the global total, so differences here do not yield significant global differences.